ksenia0822/GeoSpatial-Queries-Example-Data/README.md

 # GeoSpatial-Queries-Example-Data

-### Seed Instructions

-Download two example datasets.
-These contain the collections restaurants and neighborhoods respectively.
+Download two example datasets: geoData-1.js and geoData-2.js.
+These contain the collections neighborhoods and restaurants respectively.
 After downloading the datasets, import them into the database:

-mongoimport <path to restaurants.json> -c restaurants
+mongoimport <path to geoData-1.js> -c neighborhoods

-mongoimport <path to neighborhoods.json> -c neighborhoods
+mongoimport <path to geoData-2.js> -c restaurants